henrikaskj/dhko-nuxt/content/en/conferences.md

 # Conference 2025

-The annual conference will take place in week 42 of October 2025 at the University of Innlandet.
+The annual conference will take place 15 - 16th of October 2025 at the University of Innlandet.
+This years theme is "infrastructure and interface".
 Stay tuned for more information.

 <br>
 <br>